 - Place the butter in tiny pieces,

-- Cover the lid and cook over high heat first, then simmer in low heat until the rice is tender,
+- Cover the lid and cook over high heat first, then simmer over low heat until the rice is tender,

 - Turn off the heat and wait 15-20 min. before serving,